-I was really surprised these feta and black bean meatballs actually worked out without the addition of an egg.
-This is can be a super quick, easy and delicious meatless dinner recipe if you serve these with some salad, roasted peppers and garlic sauteed kale.
+I was really surprised these black bean feta meatballs actually worked out without an egg.
+And you know what?
+This recipe for easy black bean meatballs can be a super tasty, quick, simple meatless dinner idea.
+Simply serve these with some salad, roasted peppers and garlic sauteed kale.
 Really great meal prep recipe too!

 Alright, it’s time for me to come out of the cave and share a recipe again!
 It’s been what, a few months already and it’s not like I haven’t been eating or cooking.
 I mean, that’s almost all I do and think about.
 I know, it’s pretty sad.
 But also, I get to imagine black bean recipes like this one.

 Feta and Black Bean Meatballs Ingredients

 To make the feta and black bean meatballs recipe you’ll need: